How to do a Self Assessment tax return

 How Bokio can help prepare your Self Assessment tax return

-You can use Bokio’s free accounting software to help you fill out your Self Assessment tax return.
+You can use Bokio’s accounting software to help you fill out your Self Assessment tax return.
 The accounts in Bokio can be used to calculate your income and expenses.
 Here’s how:

 Automated bank feeds